reganbaucke/JuDGE.jl/docs/src/tutorials.md

 ## Tutorial 7: Risk aversion
 JuDGE implements risk aversion using the risk measure CVaR over the accumulated profits up to each of leaf nodes in the scenario tree.
 The objective function minimized is a convex combination of expectation and CVaR, with the parameter λ=1 meaning at all the weight is placed on CVaR.
-In our implementation CVaR represents the expected cost of the 100β% worst outputs.
-In order to implement CVaR, we supply the optional argument `CVaR=(λ,β)` when we construct the `JuDGEModel`.
+In our implementation CVaR represents the expected cost of the 100(1-α)% worst outputs.
+In order to implement CVaR, we supply the optional argument `CVaR=(λ,α)` when we construct the `JuDGEModel`.
 ```@example tutorial
 judy = JuDGEModel(mytree, ConditionallyUniformProbabilities, sub_problems, JuDGE_MP_Solver,
 	CVaR=(0.5,0.1))